CrossRef/event-data-user-guide/docs/best-practice/publishers-best-practice.md

 We collect data and generate reports about domains for which we are prevented from gathering Event Data.
 Please contact us for further information.

-## Don't block the Event Data Bot
+## Don't block Event Data Agents

-The Event Data Bot often needs to visit URLs to work out if they have DOIs.
+The Event Data Agents often needs to visit URLs to work out if they have DOIs.
 It will visit a publisher site and look for metadata in the page that indicates it's for an article with a DOI.

-If you block the Event Data Bot from your site, we will be unable to collect Events for your DOIs.
+If you block the Event Data Agents from your site, we will be unable to collect Events for your DOIs.

-**Action:** Don't block the Event Data Bot.
+**Action:** Don't block the Event Data Agents.

 ## Don't have a restrictive robots.txt

-The Event Data Bot respects robots.txt files.
-If it is instructed not to visit a site, it won't.
-If you prevent the Bot from accessing your article pages, we will be unable to collect Events from your DOIs.
+The Event Data Agents respects robots.txt files.
+If it is instructed not to collect content a site, it won't.
+If you prevent the Agents from accessing your article pages, we will be unable to collect Events from your DOIs.

 **Action:** Don't have a restrictive robots.txt, or provide an exception for `CrossrefEventDataBot`.